uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 )])
 Excerpt shown above; full panel saved as `monthly_borough.csv`.
 == 2.5 Results for Preprocessing
-Four of the preliminary plots below count incidents such as fatalities and injuries that happened at each borough and district.
-The last four show the total injuries and fatalities that happened in New York City during each month, and then the accumulation of injuries and fatalities over time from January 2024 to October 2025.
-With this data, we can go even further with borough or district specific statistics regarding these construction incidents.
+The preliminary visualizations summarize the distribution of injuries and fatalities across boroughs and districts, as well as monthly and cumulative trends from January 2024 through October 2025.
+These results establish a foundational understanding of spatial and temporal variation in incident patterns and support further analysis through borough-specific and district-specific modeling approaches.

 #figure(image("figures/borough_fatality_bar_zs.jpg", width: 80%), caption: [Average Fatalities at Each Borough])